giladju/giladju.github.io/_posts/2017-02-19-insights-from-getting-my-cable-tv-to-work.markdown

 **Follow through**

 Any Tennis coach will tell you that you need to follow through on your swing.
-Same here, so you started of with one symptom (no VOD) and discoved another underlying issue (poor internet connectivity)?
+Same here, so you started of with one symptom (no VOD) and discovered another underlying issue (poor Internet connectivity)?
 Resolve them both, don't leave an open issue dangling.